MCPS Schools will be open 5 Days a Week for In-person learning for the 2021-2022 School Year: Learn more

 Modules presented in this course are chosen from a selections of discrete mathematics topics including cryptography and coding, game theory, graph theory, mathematics and architecture, applications of trigonometry, fairness and apportionment, mathematics and careers, investment and finance, and college placement test review.
 The course provides an application-based approach to the study of mathematical modeling and provides a bridge from high school mathematics to the mathematical applications commonly encountered in a variety of college disciplines.
 The TI-83 or TI-83 Plus calculator is required for students taking this course.

 Quantitative Literacy is designed to enhance students’ abilities in mathematical decision-making and financial literacy.
 Topics in mathematical decision-making include issues in health and social sciences, the mathematics of chance, the mathematics of democracy, and mathematics around the house.
 Financial literacy topics include individual budgeting, investing, credit and loans.
 Also included are business topics including starting and maintaining a business.
 Emphasis is on the mathematical aspects of the topics

-This course introduces the basic principles of structured programming within the context of an object-oriented language.
-Topics covered include fundamentals of C++ programming language, simple and structured data types, control statements, functions, arrays, and classes.
-Emphasis is placed on developing effective problem-solving techniques through individual
+This course introduces the basic principles of structured programming, within the context of an object-oriented language.
+Topics covered include fundamentals of programming language (C++, Java or Python may be covered), simple and structured data types, control statements, functions, arrays, and classes.
+Emphasis is placed on developing effective problem-solving techniques through individual and team projects.

 Using the Java language, students explore in-depth work with text files and arrays, abstract data types, recursion searching and sorting algorithms, and program efficiency.
 Examination of specified class behaviors, inter-related objects, and object hierarchies are also studied.
 Students may elect to take the A version of the Advanced Placement Computer Science exam upon completion of this course.